Attending Interviews - What are your main objectives?

-This article focuses on the experience of recruitment consultants in working with candidates before interviews, and how important it is to define your goals and objectives when meeting with a potential employer.
+Within this article, I would like to talk about my experience of working with candidates before interviews and how important it is to define your goals and objectives when meeting with a potential employer.

 Moving jobs can be a stressful time for most people as they are heading into the unknown.
 You will be stepping away from your comfort zone of walking into your current office where you are respected by colleagues (hopefully) and you know your job and what is expected of you.
 Suddenly you are putting your name out there and are now in a position where you will need to sell your skills, experience and personality to someone you have never met.
 Often this uncomfortable feeling will lead to nerves and it can often change the mindset of how someone approaches their search and how well they perform at interview.